learn-co-curriculum/dsc-bayes-theorem/README.md

 You will be able to:

-* Define Bayes' Theorem
+* Define Bayes theorem in relation to conditional probabilities
-* Provide examples of Bayes' Theorem
+* Identify examples of applications of Bayes' theorem

-## Bayes' Formula
+## Bayes' formula

 # $P(A|B) = \dfrac{P(B|A)P(A)}{P(B)}$

-## Breaking the Formula Apart
+### Breaking the formula apart

 Bayes' theorem is quite intuitive, decomposing the conditional probability of 'A given B' in terms of the probability that both events are true divided by the probability that B is true.
 Bayes theorem takes this natural idea a step further, expressing the probability that both events are true as a conditional probability multiplied by the condition itself.

-To recap,
+To recap:

 Bayes' Theorem takes the definition of the conditional likelihood: